Familiarize yourself with the elements of your roof and the language of roofing.

 over your head until you reach the house and the ladder is upright; then

 length.
-So that you can more easily step off of and onto the ladder, the
+To make it easier to step off of and onto the ladder, extend the

-top of the ladder should extend at least three feet above the edge of the
+top of the ladder at least three feet above the edge of the roof.
+Climb

-roof.
-Climb the ladder by stepping onto the center of each rung and using
+the ladder by stepping onto the center of each rung, with both hands on

-both hands on the sides of the ladder.
-Tie off the ladder to the gutter
+the sides of the ladder.
+Tie off the ladder to the gutter to prevent it

-When replacing damaged shingles, be sure that the newly installed shingles
+When replacing damaged shingles, make sure the newly installed shingles

 lay flat over older ones.
 Also, try not to over-bend existing shingles

 that do not need to be replaced.
 If you bend shingles too much, theyll